tingxiecsu/CSU-EP/README.md

 We provide an online **CSU-EP Web Server** that allows users to:
 - Upload EI-MS spectra in `.msp` format or manually input peak data.
-- Retrieve top candidate molecules from the CSU-EP spectral library (CSU-EP-DB).
+- Retrieve top candidate molecules from the CSU-EP spectral embedding database (CSU-EP-DB).
 - Visualize experimental and predicted spectra interactively.

 The CSU-EP web server and CSU-EP-DB are hosted on Hugging Face, and can be visited through the following links: